mviereck/x11docker/README.md

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs an `X` server and, of course, [`docker`](https://www.docker.com/) to run docker images on X.

-x11docker will check dependencies for chosen options on startup and shows terminal messages if some are missing.
+x11docker checks dependencies for chosen options on startup and shows terminal messages if some are missing.

 Basics:
  - If no additional X server is installed, only less isolated option `--hostdisplay` will work out of the box within X, and option `--xorg` from console.
 (To use `--xorg` within X, look at [setup for option --xorg](#setup-for-option---xorg)).